guitarpicva/PicoKeyer/README.md

 The keying is treated as one would use a "straight key", meaning a simple on/off switch (a telegraph key).
-Thus the radio settings should be for usign a straight key and key jack wiring as required by the radio manufacturer.
+Thus the radio settings should be for using a straight key and key jack wiring as required by the radio manufacturer.
+The "tip" of the radio's key jack would be connected to the Emitter of the transistor switch, and the Ground of the radio's key jack would be connected to the Collector of the transistor switch.
+So when the GPIO pin turns the transistor switch to ON, the key line will be grounded and the radio will be keyed.

 Future designs may also include an "iambic" keyer for radios which have electronic keyers built into them.
 In effect, this